Georgia Forestry Commission

 “Summer Burn Ban” (May 1 – September 30)

 Air quality can deteriorate in the summer due to the formation of ground-level ozone.
 The Summer Burn Ban reduces ozone by prohibiting certain open burning activities from May 1 through September 30 in specific counties.
-During this period, the following open burning activities are prohibited in 54 counties: (1) reduction of leaves on premises, (7) acquired structure burns, (8) vegetative debris from storms, (9) weed abatement, disease, and pest prevention, (11), land clearing, construction, and right-of-way maintenance, and (13) land clearing with air curtain destructors.
+During this period, the following open burning activities are prohibited in: (1) reduction of leaves on premises, (7) acquired structure burns, (8) vegetative debris from storms, (9) weed abatement, disease, and pest prevention, (11), land clearing, construction, and right-of-way maintenance, and (13) land clearing with air curtain destructors.

 Prescribed burning (4) is also prohibited in 19 counties that include Bartow, Carroll, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Newton, Paulding, Rockdale, Spalding and Walton.